Policies & Standards of Conduct

 Group Exercise Classes

 Free classes are available to all fitness center members.
 Participants must sign in at the fitness center front desk.
 Only group exercise class participants are allowed in the Group Exercise Room during class.
 Only approved group exercise instructors can teach group classes in the fitness center.
-Approval for use of the Group Exercise Room must be granted by a Student Services Associate, Assistant Director or the Director of Student Services in the Office of Wellness Services prior to usage.
+Approval for use of the Group Exercise Room must be granted by a Student Services Associate, Assistant Director or the Director of the Office of Care and Civility prior to usage.
 Under no circumstances may a group of more than two (2) participants utilize a workout video in the fitness center as it violates copy right infringement of the video being used.

 Outdoor Tennis/Basketball/Volleyball Policies

 Courts are available for use by fitness center members.
-All users must have a UNTHSC ID badge or a fitness center membership ID badge.
+All users must have a HSC ID badge or a fitness center membership ID badge.
 Courts will remain locked until in use by fitness center members.
-Tennis/basketball/volleyball equipment is available for checkout with a valid UNTHSC or fitness center member ID badge.
+Tennis/basketball/volleyball equipment is available for checkout with a valid HSC or fitness center member ID badge.
 No activities other than tennis, basketball, or volleyball are allowed on the court.
 Athletic shoes are required.
 Smoking, use of tobacco products, or alcoholic beverages are not allowed.
 Food or drinks are not allowed on the outdoor court.
 Water bottles are allowed.
 Glass containers are not allowed on the outdoor court.
 Animals other than those assisting the disabled are not allowed on the court.
 Users are responsible for observing and following these policies.
 Those participants not following these policies may be asked to leave the facility by the staff on duty.
 In case of inclement weather, play may be stopped and the court may be closed.
 In case of an accident, contact the fitness center staff.
-In case of emergency, contact UNTHSC police by calling 817-735-2600.
+In case of emergency, contact HSC police by calling 817-735-2600.

 Standards of Conduct

 Participation in fitness center facilities and programming is a privilege.
 All members and guests who participate in fitness center programming or use recreational facilities are expected to: